UttamPanchasara/Kotlin-BaseProject/README.md

 #### Reference : This project is created from following reference project :
 https://github.com/MindorksOpenSource/android-mvp-architecture

-### Contributing to Android-Kotlin MVVM Architecture
+### Contributing to Android-Kotlin MVP Architecture
 All pull requests are welcome.

 ### Questions?